 Who better to help you name your mixed drink than the bartender who will serve it up to your guests?
-Ask him or her what the key ingredients are, how it's prepared, and how it's served to spark inspiration, suggests Nichols.
+Amy Nichols, owner of Amy Nichols Special Events suggests asking your bartender what the cocktail's key ingredients are, how it's prepared, and how it's served to spark inspiration.
 "All of that information could give you some ideas for a fun name," she says.

-2. Incorporate Wedding Words
+Incorporate Wedding Words

 When in doubt, toss in a wedding word to give your go-to drink that just-married factor.
 An Old Fashioned becomes a Something Old Fashioned.
 Then there's a Bloody Marry Me, an Apple-y Ever After Martini, and, well, you get the point.
-Rather than picking any ol' cocktail, start your search for the right beverage by brainstorming cocktails with ingredients you love, then use those flavors for your name, says Jaclyn Fisher, owner of Two Little Birds Planning in Philadelphia.
-"Vodka Rosemary Lemonade could be Vodka Rose-Marry Me Lemonade," she says, "or Spiked Apple Cider could be renamed Apple of My Eye."
+Rather than picking any old cocktail, start your search for the right beverage by brainstorming cocktails with ingredients you love, and then use those flavors for your name, says Jaclyn Fisher, owner of Two Little Birds Planning in Philadelphia.
+"Vodka Rosemary Lemonade could be Vodka Rose-Marry Me Lemonade," she says, "Or Spiked Apple Cider could be renamed Apple of My Eye."

-3. Take Your Guests on a Trip
+Take Your Guests on a Trip

 You don't have to throw a destination wedding to take your guests to a new locale.
 Use your signature drink as a way to celebrate a city you love, or a time period that intrigues you, Nichols suggests.
 "Use the influences of your dream locale to help you make the selection of your signature cocktail's name," she says.

-4. Be Playful, But Not Too Playful
+Be Playful, but Not Too Playful

-While you want to surprise and delight your guests with your cocktail's name, you don't want to make it such a tongue twister that they'll have no clue what they're drinking, warns Fisher.
+While you want to surprise and delight your guests with your cocktail's name, you don't want to make it such a tongue twister that they'll have no clue what they're getting, warns Fisher.
 "While drink names should be playful, they should also be descriptive so guests know what they're drinking," she says.